List of Boston Bruins award winners: Elizabeth C. Dufresne Trophy

 The Elizabeth C. Dufresne Trophy is an annual award given to the player who is "most outstanding in home games" as voted by the Boston chapter of the Professional Hockey Writers' Association.
 Along with other team awards, the Dufresne Trophy is traditionally presented at the last home game of each regular season.
 The most frequently honored player is Ray Bourque, who won the Dufresne Trophy seven times.
-Brad Marchand, Phil Esposito and Bobby Orr each won it five times, while Milt Schmidt and Rick Middleton won it four times each.
+Brad Marchand, Phil Esposito and Bobby Orr each won it five times, while Milt Schmidt, Rick Middleton, & David Pastrňák won it four times each.